ngendah/learn-gnu-make/introduction.md

 # Introduction
 When I first learnt to write my first program in C, it was a single C source file and constituted of a main function that printed to the screen the words 'hello world!'.
 It was compiled and built by executing the command `$cc -o <outputfile-name> <source file name>`.
 I have included it as my [first tutorial](tutorial0/hello_world.c).
-This was a simple program, later on, to build something more useful and with a couple of more source files, an efficient approach would be required.
+This was a simple program, later on, to build something more useful and with a couple of more source files, i required a more efficient approach.
+And that is why and when I learned the use of GNU make.
-Use of GNU make is an example of an efficient approach, to compilation, building and maintaince of a project.
+It simplifies the compilation, building and maintaince of a project.
 Think of it as a chef who is given a recipe and ingredients and the goal is to make a culinary delicacy.
-The recipe is called a makefile, ingredients the various source files and dependent libraries required to make the delights, our targets.
+The recipe is called a makefile, ingredients the various source files and dependent libraries, referred to as prerequisites, required to make the delights, our targets.
 GNU make, is therefore, a build automation tool which follows a set of rules telling it how, from a list of input source files and dependencies its to build targets.

 # Key concepts